Some Ornithological observations of Sri K Poornachandra Tejaswi depicted in his literary works

 Some time Magpie Robins Copsychus saularis build their nests in the crevice of tailed roof houses in Western Ghats.
 This leads to water leakage during rainy days.
 As a precautionary measure, people are destroying the nests in the initial stage.

-Imperial Pigeon Ducula badia
+Mountain Imperial Pigeon Ducula badia

 cleared by forest department and plantation owners to augment the supplies to Plywood and Match factories.